Skip to main content

 3

-Drizzle the bream with the olive oil for the marinade (amount specified in the ingredient list).
+Drizzle the fish with the olive oil for the marinade (amount specified in the ingredient list).
 Season with salt and half the Cajun blackening spice (don't use all of it!).
 Rub this into both sides of the fish.
 In a small bowl, mix the remaining Cajun spice with half the chives, a pinch of lemon zest and the olive oil for the dressing (amount specified in the ingredient list).
 Season with salt and a squeeze of lemon juice.

 4